 - There are numerous ways of getting to Nantes, Buses, private transfer, shared transfer or car hire all vary.
 However, if there is a small group of you, I would suggest getting a cab.

-Thank you for reading this article ‘5 Interesting Things to do in Nantes France’, I hope it helped you to decide what to do while in Nantes, France.
-It is truly a beautiful place to explore and learn about.
+Thank you for reading this article ‘5 Interesting Things to do in Nantes France’, I hope it helped you to decide what to do while in this city.

 Disclaimer: Even though I was a guest on a press trip with Atout France.
 All views are my own and based on my own experience.